Eltaurus-Lt/CourseDump2022/README.md

 5. **Learnable IDs**: Appends an additional column to the course spreadsheet containing a unique ID for each item.
 Can be used to manage duplicates inside Anki (if imported into the sorting field), or to cross-reference against other Memrise data downloaded separately, such as [archived mems](https://github.com/Eltaurus-Lt/MemDump)
 6. **Video files**: Allows excluding video files from a download: when turned off overwrites the `Download media` setting for video files while leaving images and audio unaffected (has no effect if the `Download media` toggle is turned off)
 7. **Skip media download**: Allows skipping media files during the file download phase.
 In contrast to the `Download media` setting, does not remove the respective columns from the spreadsheet when turned off.
-Can be helpful if a course spreadsheet needs to be recompiled with different settings without downloading the whole media folder again
+It can be helpful if a course spreadsheet needs to be recompiled with different settings without downloading the whole media folder again
-8. **Course metadata**: In addition to the course spreadsheet and media enables downloading three metadata files: an `info.md` file containing text description of a course, the course's thumbnail image, and the course author's avatar.
+8. **Course metadata**: Enables downloading three metadata files in addition to the basic spreadsheet and media: an `info.md` file containing the text description of a course, the course's thumbnail image, and the course author's avatar.
 When turned off, the `.csv` spreadsheet and respective media folder (when applicable) will be placed directly into the Chrome download folder, instead of being bundled together with meta files in a separate course folder

 ## Discussion
 If you encounter errors, have further questions regarding the extension, or need any help with using the downloaded materials in Anki, please leave a comment in this thread: [An alternative to Memrise2Anki](https://forums.ankiweb.net/t/an-alternative-to-memrise2anki-support-thread/30084)